PocketMidi/KB1/Hardware/Electronics/ReadMe.md

-## This folder contains schematics and a KiCad project for the KB1.
+## This folder contains schematics, pcb images and a KiCad project for the KB1.
 ### https://www.kicad.org